Holographic Entanglement Negativity and Thermodynamics in Backreacted AdS Black Hole: HEN for two Disjoint Subsystems

+We now analyze the HEN for the case of mixed state configuration of two disjoint subsystems.
+This configuration is described by two long rectangular strips $A_1$ and $A_2$ separated by an another strip $A_m$ as follows

-To calculate the HEN for two disjoint subsystems $A_1$ and $A_2$ we follow the the method outlined in \cite{KumarBasak:2020viv}.
-Lets denotes the turning points by $z_{t_{i}}=z_{t_{1}}, z_{t_{2}}, z_{t_{m}}$ of the RT surfaces anchored from the boundary of $A_1$, $A_2$ and $A_m$ respectively.
-The HEN for this disjoint case is given by
+where $L\gg l_1,l_2,l_m$ in order to neglect the corner effects.
+To determine the HEN for the two disjoint subsystems $A_1$ and $A_2$, we follow the the method outlined in \cite{KumarBasak:2020viv}.
+The HEN for the disjoint case can be expressed as